ashkon91/mesospherechallenge/README.md

 pickup(Int, Int) //Set a pickup request from current floor to goal floor step() //Step once time cycle

+I didnt opt to use the update method as it's functionality was handled by a few other methods within my Elevator and ControlSystem class.

 How I tackled the problem:
 I taclked this problem by creating 3 classes.
 -ControlSystem